Yorker vs Pingdom

 No OTel integration

 Pingdom check results are visible in the Pingdom dashboard or via their proprietary API.
-There is no OTLP export — synthetic results never join your broader observability stack.
+There is no OTLP export, so synthetic results never join your broader observability stack.
 Yorker emits OTLP from every run so synthetic spans show up alongside your application traces.

 Transaction checks gated to higher plans